MERLCenter/MERL-Center-public/_guides/2021-05-26-evaluating-open-source-vs-proprietary-software.md

 ---
 layout: blog-post
-title: Open Source for MERL Workflows
+title: A Guide to Evaluating Open Source versus Proprietary Software for Data Workflows in the Social Sector
 authors:
   - author: Stephanie Coker
     authorTitle: Evaluation & Learning Consultant at TCC Group